Are you looking to move? Learn how to estimate your home’s value so you can buy and sell with confidence.

 Get a ProperPrice™ Report

 If you’re in the City of Toronto, Calgary, or Ottawa, you can get an automatic, accurate and free home valuation with a a ProperPrice™ Report.
-Your report is always up-to-date meaning you can track it over time.
-It was developed by a team of technology experts and real estate professionals.
-The ProperPrice™ Report has been rigorously tested on over 150,000+ sold homes (and counting!).
+Your report is always up-to-date meaning you can track your home value over time.
+ProperPrice™ Reports were developed by a team of technology experts and real estate professionals, and have been rigorously tested on over 150,000+ sold homes (and counting!).